 |---|---|---|

-| Horizontal White Lines | One or more completely blocked nozzles | Run a Nozzle Check, then cleaning |
+| Horizontal White Lines | Fully blocked nozzles | Run a Nozzle Check, then cleaning |

-| Faded or Wrong Colors | Partial clog in a specific ink color | Print a quality report & identify the color |
+| Faded or inaccurate colors | Partial clog in one cartridge | Print a quality report and identify the affected color |

-| Blank Pages | Severe clog or dried-up printhead | Check ink levels, then perform Head Cleaning |
+| Blank Pages | Severe clog or dried-up printhead | Check ink levels and run a cleaning cycle |

-| Blurry or Shadowed Text | Misalignment or uneven spray pattern | Run Printhead Alignment, then re-test |
+| Blurry or Shadowed Text | Misalignment | Perform printhead alignment |

-These cartridges have the printhead attached.
+These cartridges include the printhead in the cartridge body.

 Once you’ve confirmed a clog, start with the gentlest method and work your way up.